Dangling-bond charge qubit on a silicon surface: Summary and Outlook

-\emph{Summary:---} We show that closely-separated DB pairs on the silicon surface should behave as charge qubits, with coherence following from extreme miniaturization of qubits, truly reaching the atomic realm.
-Excellent coherence arises because the tunneling rate is extremely high due to atomic-scale proximity of DBs, whereas the major source of decoherence scales weakly with separation.
+We show that closely-separated DB-DB$^-$ pairs on the silicon surface behave as charge qubits, with excellent coherence properties following the extreme miniaturization of qubits, indeed to the atomic realm.
+This is a consequence of the fact that the tunneling rate is extremely high due to atomic-scale proximity of DBs, whereas the major source of decoherence scales weakly with separation.
 The scaling advantage comes at the price of having to achieve rapid gating control.
-This fast control is a worthwhile challenge given the advantages of an all-silicon architecture for QC.
-Such fast gating control could be achieved by optical-plasmonic interfaces and precise positioning of metallic tips or nanowires.
+As far as we can see, such a scheme entails some technical objectives to be achieved: scaling down the nanowire network needed for biasing qubits; accurate control of the amplitudes of the pulsed fields; ways to incorporate readout during the computation for the purpose of quantum error correction.

-In the shorter term, experimental characterization of the decoherence for these charge qubits is of paramount importance.
-Whereas time-domain control is ultimately required, decoherence can be studied soon by fluorescence techniques: charge qubits are dipoles that will fluoresce in the terahertz regime, and decoherence can be learned from linewidths.
+A logical step forward would be to further develop quantum computing implementations using our DB-DB$^-$ qubits, with the need of addressing all DiVincenzo's criteria for such architectures, which will require much elaboration.
+Near-future efforts will be concentrated on developing ways to investigate experimentally a small numbers of DBs.
+In the first instance, experimental characterization of the decoherence for these charge qubits is of paramount importance.
+Whereas time-domain control is ultimately required, decoherence can be studied in the near term by fluorescence techniques: charge qubits are dipoles that will fluoresce in the THz regime, and decoherence can be extracted from linewidths.

 In addition to weak decoherence, our scheme has another important advantage over other semiconductor charge qubit proposals: the charge qubits are on the surface rather than in the bulk medium, thus enabling more direct preparation, control, and readout.
-Furthermore steps toward initialization and readout of DB pairs have already been demonstrated so our scheme is leveraging off prior successes with DB quantum dot dynamics.
-We believe the findings outlined here could reinvigorate charge qubit prospects. \emph{Acknowledgments:---} This project has been supported by NSERC, MITACS, QuantumWorks, \emph{i}CORE, and the Southeast University Startup Fund.
-RAW is a CIFAR Fellow, and BCS is a CIFAR Associate.
+Some of the required DB quantum dot dynamics have already been demonstrated.
+We believe the findings outlined here could reinvigorate charge qubit prospects for quantum computing.

+\ack{ This project has been supported by NSERC, MITACS, QuantumWorks, \emph{i}CORE.
+RAW and BCS are CIFAR Fellows.
+PX acknowledges support from the National Natural Science Foundation of China, Grant No. 10944005 and the Southeast University Startup Fund.}